 The contents and the sending of this Information Circular have been approved by the Board of Directors of the Company.

 BY ORDER OF THE BOARD OF DIRECTORS

 David M. Calabrigo, Q.C.
-Corporate Secretary Vancouver, BC March 23, 2021
+Corporate Secretary Vancouver, BC March 16, 2022 This page is intentionally blank